 - multiple sclerosis

 - rheumatoid arthritis

 - wound healing

-It may have a future in lowering cholesterol.
-Another chemical made from B5, pantethine, is being studied to see if it helps lower cholesterol levels.
-One study found that taking daily doses of it for up to 16 weeks can lower LDL-C, or “bad” cholesterol and help lower the risk of coronary heart disease.
-According to NYU Langone Medical Center, evidence from some medical trials did indicate pantethine might lower blood triglycerides too.
+Researchers are also studying the chemical pantethine, a chemical made from vitamin B5, to see if it can lower cholesterol.
+One study reported that taking daily doses of pantethine for up to 16 weeks can lower LDL-C, or “bad” cholesterol.
+The study also found it can help lower the risk of coronary heart disease.

-As long as you eat a balanced and relatively healthy diet that incorporates a variety of foods, it’s unlikely you’ll ever suffer from vitamin B5 deficiency or need to use supplements.
+Vitamin B5 is an important vitamin that helps your body make blood cells and convert food into energy.
+As long as you eat a balanced and healthy diet that incorporates a variety of foods, it’s unlikely you’ll ever suffer from vitamin B5 deficiency or need to use supplements.